nikhilnagaraju/react-formula1/readme.md

-# React Boilerplate
+# F1 Statistics

-A simple and straight forward React boilerplate project.
+This app displays some Formula 1 racing statistics, using the [Ergast Developer API](http://ergast.com/mrd/).

 # Yarn/NPM scripts

-The following Yarn scripts are a available for this boilerplate
+The following Yarn scripts are a available for this project.

 | Command | Description |
 | ------- | ----------- |